CarrumDraws/PERN_App/README.txt

 1. All AJAX calls (to localhost:5000) in client are now invalid if server is in production mode.
 To solve this, use a proxy!
 When sending app to production, proxy is ignored, and our routes will route to the heroku domain.

-2. client > package.json > "proxy": "http://localhost:5000"
+2. client > package.json > "proxy": "http://localhost:5000/"

 3. Register/App/Login/Dashboard/EditTodo/InputTodo/ListTodos : remove 'http://localhost:5000' and it will default to proxy.

-4. Reset Cache so client calls target 5000 instead of 3000 : Delete client > package-lock and node_modules
+4. Reset Cache so client calls target 5000 instead of 3000 : Delete client > package-lock and node_modules, reinstall all dependancies, restart VSCode.
+If this still doesn't work, run 'nodemon index --ignore client' in package.json

+Application is now ready for deployment.

 -- Questions --

-- Whats a proxy
+- Whats a proxy : It's a default URL that is set in package.json.
+It is ignored in production.

+-- Setup Engines in package.json and Catchall Method --

+Add in package.json: "engines":{"node": "14.17.3", "npm":"6.14.2", }
+(determines version of Node we are using for this app)

+!
+Catchall method (app.get(*)) isn't working, or maybe it is? index.html seems empty.
+!
+Network tab and localStorage seem to be buggy on static builds...

+-- Questions --

+- Do i have to npm run build everytime i update client?

+-- Deploying to Heroku --

+1. Hide .env file- add .env to gitignore.
+Delete .env from github as well.

 -- Big Brain Observations --